Bill 148: Vacation Pay

 Did you know?

-Vacation pay is separate from holiday pay, and this goes for the amount of time off given to your employees.
+Vacation pay is separate from holiday pay and this applies to the amount of time off given to your employees.
 You can read about holiday pay here.

-Do you have questions about vacation pay, or how to put together a vacation policy?
+Do you have questions about vacation pay or creating a vacation policy?

-We can help you.
-Call Employer Line’s complimentary helpline at 1(833) 247-3650 and speak with our human resources specialists.
-Whether that’s a question about calculating vacation time and pay, or writing a vacation policy, our experts are here to support your business.
-We’re here to have your questions answered right away.
+Whether it’s a question about calculating vacation time and pay or developing a vacation policy, our experts are here to support your business.
+Employer Line’s complimentary helpline is here to have your questions answered right away: 1-833-247-3650.